Xenoveritas/lttp-tracker/README.md

 yarn start
 ```

-This also generates a version in `dist/` which can be started via `index.html`.
+This creates a dev version that's not minified and contains map files, starting Webpack in "watch" mode, so any changes to the source will cause the Webpack version to be rebuilt.
+(It does not include live-reload in the browser, you will need to reload the tracker within the browser.)
+Like the `build` version, this generates a version in `dist/` which can be started via `dist/index.html`.